checkly/docs.checklyhq.com/site/content/docs/private-locations/proxy.md

 ## Using an HTTP proxy with Browser checks

 You can enable your proxy directly in your browser checks via a few extra lines of code, using the `process.env.PROXY_URL` notation.
-For Playwright you can use the `proxy` option when launching a new browser instance.
+For Playwright, you can use the `proxy` option when launching a new browser instance.
 With Puppeteer, you can pass the URL as a CLI option, but you will have to supply the username and password separately if your proxy is authenticated.

 {{< tabs "Proxy Settings" >}}